edgelesssys/contrast/docs/docs/getting-started/deployment.md

 ## 7. Connect securely to the frontend

-Once the Coordinator’s configuration has been verified, the user can securely connect to the application by using the `mesh-ca.pem` certificate as the root of trust.
+Once the Coordinator’s configuration has been verified, users can securely connect to the application via HTTPS.
+The application uses the `mesh-ca.pem` certificate as the root of trust, which we previously configured to issue the frontend's mesh certificate for secure connections.

 To access the web frontend, expose the service on a public IP address via a LoadBalancer service: